 WHAT IS THE ACADEMY OF PREACHERS?

-The Academy of Preachers was the original sponsoring organization for Festivals of Young Preachers.
-The Festivals were a means to carry out AoP’s mission to identify, network, inspire and support young people in their call to gospel preaching.
-The organization was discontinued effective July 1, 2019.
+The Academy of Preachers sponsors Festivals of Young Preachers and provides other resources and opportunities for young preachers of all ecumenical and theological backgrounds to flourish.
+The Festivals carry out AoP’s mission to identify, network, inspire and support young people in their call to gospel preaching.

 WHAT IS A FESTIVAL OF YOUNG PREACHERS?